AliaumeL/polyregular-model-checking/README.md

 The installation of the program can be done using the following methods listed by order of preference:

-- Using the docker image `aliaumeL/polycheck:latest` available on Docker Hub.
+- Using the docker image `aliaume/polycheck-small:latest` available on Docker Hub.
+- Using a `nix-shell` environment, by just running `nix-shell` in the root directory of the repository.
-- Using the `nix` package manager, by running `nix-build -A polycheck` in the root directory of the repository.
+- Using the `nix` package manager, by running `nix-build polyreg.nix -A polyreg-exe` in the root directory of the repository.
 - Using the `stack` Haskell build tool, by running `stack build` in the `polyreg` directory.

 Note that the installation process requires the installation of external solvers, which are included in the docker image and the nix derivation, but cannot be build by the `stack` tool.

+The easiest way is to use `docker run -it -p 3000:3000 aliaume/polycheck-small:latest polyreg-exe --web` to run the program in a docker container which turns on the web interface.

 ## Building instructions